-5 Lect., 6 Lab., 8 Sem.-Hrs.
 Heat loss calculation; design of steam and hot water heating systems; basic electricity and electronics for heating controls; installation and repair of gas, oil, coal and electric heating systems; trouble shooting and efficiency checks for all types of heating systems and basic solar systems will be reviewed.
 Individual lab projects for heating systems will be assigned.

-Concurrent with MAT 103 (Trade) or permission of instructor.
+Prerequisites MAT 103 (Trade), PLH 101 or permission of instructor.

-PLH 105-Controls for Heating Systems 3 Lect., 2 Lab., 4 Sem.-Hrs.
-This course will cover basic electricity/electronics theory and practical applications.
+PLH 105-Controls for Heating Systems

+This course will cover basic electricity/electronics theory and practical applications, to include mathematical and practical solutions to series, parallel, and seriesparallel electrical networks.
 Wiring from the main panel box to and including the boiler control wiring, and the electro/mechanical theory of the control circuit.
-Individual controls will be demonstrated showing their physical/mechanical and electric/electronic properties and capabilities.
-Theory concerning the safety and comfort design of the control system, and applications to various fuel use.
-Practical demonstrations on controlling steam and hot water heating systems, and designing of systems to achieve specific results for heating.
+Theory concerning the safety and comfort design of the control system, and applications to various fuel use will be covered.
+Practical demonstrations and individual lab projects on designing and controlling the heating system to achieve specific results will be taught.
+Use of various meters and system trouble-shooting is also included.